AvinashhMishraa/django_rest_framework_example_1/README.md

 > > </pre>
 >
 > <br>
-> <code>http://localhost:8000/api/v1/companies/4/employees/</code> &nbsp;➜&nbsp; now works and does not throw error for company 4 even when it does not exist <br>
+> <code>http://localhost:8000/api/v1/companies/4/employees/</code> &nbsp;➜&nbsp; does not throw error for company 4 even if it does not exist <br>
-> <code>http://localhost:8000/api/v1/companies/5/employees/</code> &nbsp;➜&nbsp; now works even there is no company 5
+> <code>http://localhost:8000/api/v1/companies/5/employees/</code> &nbsp;➜&nbsp; now works even when there is no company 5

 <br>